-Some states require you to hire and have surveys done on the boat for registration and licensing.
-The surveys will consider the vessel’s seaworthiness and make sure important parts of the boat, like the bilge pump, are in good working order before the boat goes out on the water.
+Some states require you to hire and conduct surveys on the boat for registration and licensing.
+The surveys will consider the vessel’s seaworthiness and ensure important parts of the boat, like the bilge pump, are in good working order before the boat goes out on the water.

 If you’re buying through a dealer or broker, you can ask for a sea trial and go out on the water with the boat to see how it handles and runs.
-Most dealers will even offer sea trials as part of their sale so they can help teach you about the boat and provide important training.
+Most dealers will even offer sea trials as part of their sale to help teach you about the boat and provide important training.

 Financing Your Boat

-Most people will find they need to seek out a boat loan when they purchase a boat.
+Most people will find they need to seek a boat loan when purchasing a boat.
 You may want to research financing before you begin the actual boat shopping.
-Most traditional financial institutions will offer financing for recreational vehicles like boats.
+Most traditional financial institutions will offer to finance recreational vehicles like boats.

-Of course, the rate you get will be based on your credit score and credit report, like it would be if you were financing a car.
-The bank may also take into consideration the make and age of the vessel you hope to buy.
+Of course, your rate will be based on your credit score and credit report, like if you were financing a car.
+The bank may also consider the make and age of the vessel you hope to buy.
 You will also have more success with financing with a larger down payment from you.

-As you come closer to finalizing your boat purchase, you will also need to consider where to put your boat once it is yours.
+As you come closer to finalizing your boat purchase, you must also consider where to put your boat once it is yours.

-Some boats are small enough they can move from place to place via trailer.
-Of course, then you need to make sure a trailer is part of your purchase.
-You will also need to make sure you have a vehicle that can tow the boat.
+Some boats are small enough that they can move from place to place via trailer.
+Of course, you need to ensure a trailer is part of your purchase.
+You will also need to ensure you have a vehicle to tow the boat.
 You might also check with your auto insurance company to make sure you have the right coverage on your vehicle, knowing you will be towing.